YoussefSoliman96/Harvard-Submissions/CS50x/final_project/README.md

 - README.md

 # Motivation
-The motivation behind this project was to have something to
+The motivation behind this project was to have something that displays my package to the user's when I'm done with learning, as when I finish all the courses and start doing my own projects, I should havs something like that portfolio so I can easily display my projects on to the recruiters and provide easy access to me and all my links.
+It also shows my styling skills as it's not easy to display good views only using CSS without using any platforms

 # Requirements:
 This module requires the following no modules